camgoo2/rfs_visualisation/README.md

 ## Welcome to my first project where Australian Eastern Seaboard fire data is able to be visualised on a map.

-I have  web scraped the rural fire services data from the Australian states of Queenland, Victoria and New South Walesasind put into a nice intercative choropeth map available which I have published here.......link to come.
+I have web scraped the rural fire services data from the Australian states of Queenland, Victoria and New South Walesas and put into a nice intercative choropleth map available which I have published here.......link to come.

+Objectives:
+Setup AWS root user and enable credentials to make programmatic calls to AWS Toolkit for Visual Studio Code Create AWS IAM user access for 's3' (dtabase cloud storage) and 'Athena' (SQL query engine) Extract and clean Rural Fire Services fire locations data from the 3 states and put into a dataframe which will include the latitude and longtitude points.
+Upload this data to s3.
+Find local government area (lga) polygon shapefile data and lga population data.
+Do a SQL join on this data to enablea data frame with both the polygons and population data.
+Do a points in polygon join, which will show us which local government areas particular fires are in.
+Create a interactive choropleth style map which shows the fire locations and relevant information.

-Please see my flow diagram below.
+Please see my flow chart below.....

 I welcome any and all contributions!
 Here are some ways you can get started: